SEND Offer at Lyneham Primary School

 Parents may be invited into school to discuss their child’s progress at any time and additional meetings are set up as required or as requested by parents to discuss particular aspects of a child’s SEN; we particularly welcome information from parents about how their child learns best in order that it can be shared with those people who teach the child.

 Progress and outcomes of assessments by other external agencies may also be discussed with parents at consultation meetings (e.g. with the speech and language therapist or with specialist support teachers from the Specialist SEN Service).
+Copies of any reports are always shared with parents.

-The progress of children holding an EHC plan is discussed at their annual review (interim reviews may also be called as necessary).
+The progress of children holding an EHCP is discussed at their annual review (interim reviews may also be called as necessary).
 At Year 5 annual reviews, transition to secondary school is considered with discussion involving parents and the Local Authority.
 At Year 6 annual reviews the SENCo of the receiving secondary school is always invited to attend.

 Parental survey forms are used at annual reviews and throughout the year to obtain parents’ views about their child’s SEN, support in place to address needs and any modifications to this support which parents feel may be appropriate.